actualbudget/docs/docs/advanced/oauth-auth.md

 #### Setup Actual Server for the first time

-If you are starting to use Actual Server, during bootstrap, you can configure OpenID by click the button `Configure OpenID authentication instead (Advanced)`:
+During your initial setup of Actual, you can configure OpenID by clicking the button `Configure OpenID authentication instead (Advanced)`:

 ![](/static/img/oauth/welcome-button.png)